renovatebot/docker-renovate/docs/jenkins.md

 ### Renovate specific config explained

-- `args '... --group-add 0'`: give Docker container user root rights
+- `args '... --group-add 0'`: give Docker container user root group rights to some required files and folders
 - `disableConcurrentBuilds()`: don't allow parallel execution of renovate jobs (because they would interfere with each other)

 ### Schedule